 Cats are notorious for eating tinsel.
 This sparkling decoration attracts cats like nothing else, so it's best to use a different decoration for your tree.
 Tinsel is thin and sharp and can easily wrap itself around the intestines or ball up in the stomach once ingested.
 Dr. Tracy has had to do several surgeries to remove balls of tinsel from cat intestines.
 Lights are another thing to watch out for.

-Dr. Rusty Tracy states, "You've got to watch out for cats getting up into the tree and electrocuting themselves.
+Dr. Rusty Tracy asks pet owners to be alert this time of year: "You've got to watch out for cats getting up into the tree and electrocuting themselves.
 They like to chew on those lights!
 You don't have to get rid of all your decorations; it's just a time of year to be cautious."

 Be mindful of where you place your electrical outlets, and if possible, keep them out of reach from your pet.